oliviergimenez/reproducible-science/README.md

 To-do list:

+* Write a general introduction to reproducible science

 * Add practical sessions (like in the R Markdown session; pizza recipe example for GitHub)

 * Add something on how to work with Word using [`redoc`](https://bookdown.org/yihui/rmarkdown-cookbook/word-redoc.html)